loicdtx/cdse-benchmarks/README.md

 The benchmark shows that **file format and internal encoding**, not cloud infrastructure, are the main determinants of read performance.

-The poor performance of CDSE’s Sentinel-2 JPEG 2000 files is due to the **absence of the Tile-part Length Marker (TLM)**.
+The poor performance of CDSE’s Sentinel-2 JPEG 2000 files is likely due to the **absence of the Tile-part Length Marker (TLM)**.
 Without TLMs, spatial subsetting triggers many redundant read operations.
 This issue is discussed in the [sentinel-2-jp2-tlm project](https://github.com/Kayrros/sentinel-2-jp2-tlm), which shows that adding TLM dramatically improves performance.

 ## 📓 Notebook